 A file, as such, can be your answer to how to invest in real estate with little money, should you choose to buy it early.

-To make sure you don’t get confused between buying files and buying a plot, take a look at the key differences between a plots file and a plot.
+To make sure you don’t get confused between buying files and buying a plot, take a look at the key differences between a plot file and a plot.

 Buying Plots for Resale at Higher Values